Radolyn/RadLibrary/docs/articles/intro.md

 ## First steps

-Somewhere in the start of your app, you have to call `Utilities.Initialize()` in order to enable colors in console + initialize formatters storage.
+If you're on .NET 5, you don't need to initialize anything, just write the code!
+Otherwise, call `Utilities.Initialize()` somewhere in `Main()`

-Take a look at module specific articles!
+Take a look at module specific articles or RadLibrary.Tests!